How to answer competency-based interview questions

 Find out what a competency-based interview is and prepare with our example competency-based interview questions and answers.

-Competency-based questions, or interviews entirely focused on competencies, regularly crop up in graduate recruitment processes, so you'll need to know how to answer these interview questions.
+Competency-based questions, or interviews entirely focused on competencies (as opposed to strength-based interview questions ), regularly crop up in graduate recruitment processes, so you'll need to know how to answer these interview questions.

 Essentially, competencies are skills, abilities and behaviours that will help you to be successful in a job.
 Employers will identify competencies that are particularly important to their organisation and the specific job role you're applying for.
 Job descriptions and adverts often list the key skills required for a role and many graduate employers highlight the core competencies they look for on their recruitment websites.